-- Is non-intrusive.
-It operates independently of target applications. - Can monitor an Ada program in real-time by displaying system utilization and the activities of selected Ada tasking threads of execution. - Is a stand-alone monitor that does not require an entire compilation environment.
+- is non-intrusive.
+It operates independently of target applications. - can monitor an Ada program in real-time by displaying system utilization and the activities of individual Ada tasking threads of execution - is a stand-alone monitor that does not require an entire compilation environment a.monitor can also be used in a non-graphical mode in situations where a graphical display is unavailable or unwanted.
+Depending on supplied options, a.monitor will generated standard ASCII text to stdout.
+See "a.monitor" on page 4-55 for command-line syntax and a list of options.